idsts2670/quant_algo_trading/options_strategy_backtesting/0DTE/README.md

   - Uses **calculate_delta_historical** and **create_option_series_historical** internally.
   - **calculate_delta_historical** uses **calculate_implied_volatility** to calculate both delta and IV.
 - **visualize_results**: Plots cumulative theoretical &L and basic stats for all trades.

+## Usage Analytics Notice

+This backtesting notebook uses signed Alpaca API clients with a custom user agent ('ZERO-DTE-NOTEBOOK') to help Alpaca identify usage patterns from educational backtesting notebooks and improve the overall user experience.
+You can opt out by replacing the TradingClientSigned, OptionHistoricalDataClientSigned, and StockHistoricalDataClientSigned classes with the standard TradingClient, OptionHistoricalDataClient, and StockHistoricalDataClient classes in the client initialization cell — though we kindly hope you'll keep it enabled to support ongoing improvements to Alpaca's educational resources.